panda-luminosity-detector-group/LuminosityFit/README.md

 For many studies we need lots of simulation data from different boundary conditions (rest gas, misalignment and so on), automated reconstruction and luminosity fits.
 For these, we've included two scripts that automate almost everything in the `python` directory.

-If you just want to generate simulation data, have it reconstructed and perform the lumi fit, run these:
+If you just want to generate simulation data, have it reconstructed and perform the lumi fit, run these (on Himster/Virgo):

 ```
 ./runSimulationReconstruction.py -e expConfig/PANDA/1.5.config
 ```

+This script is done pretty fast, but it does submit a lot of jobs.
+Check on these with `squeue -u YOUR_USERNAME`.
+Once all are done, run:

 ```
 ./determineLuminosity.py -e expConfig/PANDA/1.5.config
 ```

+This may take a few hours.

+## Doing this Manually

 If these break in the future and/or you want to do this manually, follow the [manual instructions](docs/ManualLuminosityFit.md).